 Crowd-solving challenges leverage our diverse community from around the world with different backgrounds and skills to work together on creating innovative solutions for projects relating to the built environment.

-Crowd-solving combines research, education, design, and implementation to solve real-world problems.
-We do this by empowering a global community of professionals, providing them with a venue to participate in projects with global impact.
+Crowd-solving combines research, education, design, and implementation to solve real-world problems that will remain relevant and sustainable for years to come.
+Build Academy does this by empowering a global community of academic and engineering professionals, providing them with a venue to participate in the projects so that they are able to make a global impact.

 Detail project specifications

 Clients can specify project requirements, parameters, resource limitations and desired outcomes at great detail

 Clients can be as involved or not involved through the process as they desire

 Because of the global nature and mix of experience and skills in our community, pairing a mix of professionals breeds the most creative solutions

 Clients can set time constraints on how complex they want the challenge to be and how long they want it to run